 Career / skills management

 All the actions carried out by an organisation in order to plan professional developments, ensure the internal mobility of employees and encourage employees to develop the management of their careers.
-Career and skills management consists of putting skills at the heart of development processes.
+Career and skills management consists of putting skills at the heart of.

 The ability to mobilise knowledge and know-how to act in a professional situation.
 Guy Le Bortef has defined it as “knowing how to act in a particular and unexpected situation”.